Well Pump Removal Methods

 Method: Our crane truck lifts 20′ sections of steel or PVC pipe, using a foot jack to secure each segment

-If a pump has fallen or a pipe has snapped, we deploy retrieval tools, drop cameras, or specialized pulling rigs to safely extract the pump or motor from the well.
+If a pump has fallen or a pipe has snapped, we deploy retrieval tools, drop cameras, and specialized pulling rigs to safely extract the pump or motor from the well.
 This is a high-risk situation that requires expert handling — never attempt it without the proper tools.
+It’s one of the most common emergency calls we get, and one of the hardest jobs to do safely without the right rig.

-✓ Licensed & Insured — We follow DEC and Board of Health standards
+✓ Licensed & Insured — We follow NYS DEC and Board of Health standards

 ✓ Proper Equipment — From hoist trucks to recovery gear, we have it all